 A stylish multi-hyphenate who evolved from a teen pop idol into a respected director of slick, genre-blending action cinema.

-Stephen Fung began his career in the glare of Hong Kong's entertainment industry as a fresh-faced actor and singer in the mid-1990s, but he refused to be pigeonholed.
-While audiences knew him for roles in films like 'Gen-X Cops' and 'Enter the Phoenix,' Fung was quietly studying the craft behind the camera.
-His directorial ambitions led to the cult favorite 'House of Fury' and a shift in how he was perceived.
-Moving to mainland China, he co-founded the production house Team 22 and directed the massively successful 'Tai Chi Zero' and its sequel, films that mixed steampunk aesthetics with martial arts.
-This reinvention cemented his status as a filmmaker with a distinct visual flair.
-Later, his work on the Netflix series 'Wu Assassins' and the blockbuster 'The Treasure' proved his ability to navigate both Eastern and Western cinematic sensibilities, making him a key figure in modern pan-Asian filmmaking.
+Stephen Fung directed 'Tai Chi Zero' and its sequel, films that mixed steampunk aesthetics with martial arts, after starting his career as an actor and singer in mid-1990s Hong Kong.
+Born in 1974, audiences knew him for roles in 'Gen-X Cops' and 'Enter the Phoenix,' but he studied the craft behind the camera.
+His directorial ambitions led to the cult favorite 'House of Fury.'
+Moving to mainland China, he co-founded production house Team 22.
+Later work on the Netflix series 'Wu Assassins' and the blockbuster 'The Treasure' proved his ability to navigate both Eastern and Western cinematic sensibilities.

 1965–1980